 Below we’ve listed all the transport options available to your destination including public buses, trains, taxis, shuttle buses and by private vehicles:

-Shuttlebus Transfers: The best option is usually to pre-book your Málaga airport transfers before travelling to minimize the hassle on arrival.
+Private Transfers: The best option is usually to pre-book your Málaga airport transfers before travelling to minimize the hassle on arrival.
 That’s particularly true for families travelling with children and suitcases!
-Shuttledirect are well established providers of Málaga airport transfers.
-They offer a very reliable service with cheap shuttle buses and private vehicles both available.
-They can cater for all group sizes for journeys to all Costa del Sol destinations as far as Gibraltar in the west and Almuñécar in the east.
+Private transfers can cater for all group sizes for journeys to all Costa del Sol destinations as far as Gibraltar in the west and Almuñécar in the east.

 Public Bus to Málaga: There is an express bus from the airport to Plaza del General Torrijos in Málaga city with several stops including the Maria Zambrano Station, the bus station and the Alameda Principal.
 The service is called “Linea A Express”, takes about 25 minutes and runs about every 30 minutes.
 There is also a regular (Line 19) bus which makes a lot more stops and can take close to an hour.